 Forest restoration areas indicated by the tree icon have been identified in collaboration with regions and according to the map of forest restoration opportunities established by the World Resource Institute and the ESRI geographic information system.

 The Intercontinental Biosphere Reserve of the Mediterranean is one of the most important biosphere reserves in the world.
 It extends from Andalusia to the north of Morocco and includes the Strait of Gibraltar.
 The area north of Marbella of the Biosphere Reserve—province of Malaga—has suffered an important fire and desertification is progressing.
 The soil has difficulty recovering and animal life is still disrupted.
-It is difficult to walk through the area without feeling deep sadness at the sight of the missing life.

 We evaluate the state of the soil, we determine the species to plant and the number of trees per hectare.
 The entire process, including planting, is carried out with our workers and volunteers, in collaboration with the forest services of the regions.

-Region after région the Mediterranean Green Belt is progressing.
+Region after region the Mediterranean Green Belt is progressing.

 Our goals are:

 Protecting ecosystems and biodiversity